isa-ulisboa/msc-gis/exercises/msc-gis-ex11_dam.md

 For each flow direction a different code is attributed.
 If the maximum slope is the same for several cells, the neighborhood is extended until a higher value is found.
 If all neighbors have an altitude higher than the cell then it is a well (sink).

-Building a raster with flow directions
+Building a raster with flow directions:

 ![area](./images/ex11_img01.jpg) --> ![area](./images/ex11_img02.jpg) -->![area](./images/ex11_img03.jpg)-->![area](./images/ex11_img04.jpg)